IBIData/nos-forms-jquery/README.md

     "maxFields": 5, // the maximum allowed inputs to display on the page "addon": "<i class='glyphicon glyphicon-ok'></i>", // if you have a custom addon, insert here (symbols, html, text).
 Numbered by default
-    "addButtonValue": "Add", // value of the button that adds fields "removeButtonValue": "Remove" // value of the button that removes fields }
+    "addButtonValue": "Add", // value of the button that adds fields "removeButtonValue": "Remove", // value of the button that removes fields "addButtonClass": "btn btn-primary", // classes for add button "removeButtonClass": "btn btn-danger" // classes for remove button }
 ```
 ####state